jr0cket/heroku-java-workshop-content/README.md

   Heroku is a polyglot platform as it can run many different programming languages and frameworks.
 Heroku provides additional support for the most common languages (Ruby, Node.js, Java, Python, PHP, Scala, Clojure) and there is community support for over 50 other programming languages.

   Other Cloud providers may give you Virtual Machines (eg. like with Virtualbox) to run your apps in the Cloud.
 Whilst this may seem a more flexible approach, it also requires greater responsibility in managing the Infrastructure.
 This is called Infrastructure as a Service (IaaS), as it provides the servers which run your applications, however you are still responsible for maintaining those servers and managing the deploy process.

+> **Info** With 750 hours for free per application per month, you can easily test out your ideas and software without any additional risk or major investment.

   Read on for more details on the features that Heroku provides, so you can focus on building your applications.